 I’m finishing this up by talking about the things I’ve learned about myself through this process.
 I have an Aunt who is just 5 years older than me.
 My Mother, her oldest sister, is 15 years older than she is.
 Just yesterday, we discussed the things my Mother had done, realizing that my Mother had told each of us terrible and untrue things about our Fathers and those lies had deeply affected our relationships with our Fathers.
 Mom told my Aunt that their Father (my Grandfather) had beaten the 3 oldest siblings daily, unmercifully, and often reviewed how mentally and emotionally cruel he was, especially to her.
 For me, my Mother told me that my Father was lazy, never worked and had never tried to or wanted to contact me after the two of them separated.
 Of course, when I was reunited with my Father, I found out the truth and I’m grateful that it happened when he was still alive.
 My Aunt, on the other hand, didn’t find out the truth until after her own Father had died and it has been difficult for her to reconcile the fact that she will never have the relationship with him that she hoped to because of those lies.
-She stayed distant from him believing the lies about his cruelty.

 As the lies have unraveled, I have come to understand many of my own struggles: struggles with self-esteem; rejection; fear; molestation; loneliness; and, more.
 I’m also fully aware, in hindsight, of God’s hand over me throughout it all.
 He gave me my Dad back.
 He gave me a new family and a wonderful man whose fierce love for me helped restore my belief in myself so that I could then find healing in all the other areas.